Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 "Hmm.
 Must be *good* fucking, making you so nice."

 Hoeff laughed, and actually felt a blush come on.
 "Hey!
-I mean, I’m not complaining…"
+I mean, I’m not complaining..."

 "Yes yes, easy to tease!
 But, is season to love.
 Nothing else good to do!"
 Yan patted his belly.
 Ten’Gewek were normally *scary* lean and in Yan’s case, the heavy striations of his musculature could often be seen twitching through his leathery skin.
 Now though, he had a healthy layer of winter padding.
 It was only thick enough to slightly round off the knife-edges of his physique, but on a man his size that translated to a pretty substantial energy store.